w3c/web-roadmaps/README.md

 ## JSON format for describing specifications

 Each specification is described by a JSON object that will allow retrieving information about the standardization status of the spec and its level of implementation in browsers.
+Note the framework will automatically generate an empty data file when it does not exist for W3C specs (see [Generate content locally](#generate-content-locally) for details), allowing authors to reference a W3C spec to start with without having to worry about creating the data file.

 That JSON object is stored in a file in the [data](data/) directory, whose name is then used to refer to the said specification from relevant features.